selsamman/proxily/README.md

 * You reposition again
 * You preform a state update

-In the later case the current position becomes the last entry in this array be deleteing all later entires.
+In the later case the current position becomes the last entry in this array by deleteing all later entires.
 Thus if you ***undo*** or ***rollTo** and make further state changes you can can never go further forward in time.

 A ***rollback*** does not use the array of undo/redo functions.
 Instead it simply updates all the of the target objects to the state of main store.